starship/starship/docs/zh-TW/config/README.md

 ## Username

-The `username` module shows active user's username. 這個模組在下列其中一個條件達成時顯示：
+The `username` module shows active user's username.
+The module will be shown if any of the following conditions are met:

-- 目前使用者為 root
+- The current user is root
-- 目前使用者並非登入時的使用者
+- The current user isn't the same as the one that is logged in
-- 使用者透過 SSH session 進行連線
+- The user is currently connected as an SSH session
-- 變數 `show_always` 被設為 true
+- The variable `show_always` is set to true

 ::: tip